Kathia: Present Circumstances

 Today, they are mainly scattered around the banks of River Ravi and Chenab.
 Here they are politically active and contest on different seats of National and Provincial Assemblies.
 Even today their main source of income depends on agricultural and cattle farming and are regarded as respectable Zamindars of their areas.

 Ghulam Farid Kathia is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2008 to 2013.

-Muhammad Qamar Wahiat Kathia, son of Mian Khizar Hayat Kathia, was born on August 24, 1975, at Tehsil Shorkot, District Jhang.
+Muhammad Qamar Hayat Kathia, son of Mian Khizar Hayat Kathia, was born on August 24, 1975, at Tehsil Shorkot, District Jhang.
 He obtained the degree of lora lehson. in 2002 from Baha-ud-Din Zakariya University, Multan.
 An agriculturist, who served as Nazim, Union Council No.112, Jhang during 2001–2002.
 He has been elected as Member, Provincial Assembly of the Punjab in General Elections 2002; and is functioning as Parliamentary Secretary since January 22, 2004.

 Muhammad Asif, son of Mr Zulfiqar Ali, was born on February 18, 1963, at Shorkot City and graduated in 1984 from University of the Punjab, Lahore.
 He remained Nazim Union Council Jhang during 2003–04.
 An agriculturist, who has been elected as Member Provincial Assembly of the Punjab in General Elections 2018.